[ << ] [ >> ] [] [] [] [ ? ]

 Print version and copyright messages from the assembler and all its modules, then exit.

-Note, that while most options allow an argument without any separating blank, some others require it (e.g. ‘-o’ and ‘-L’).
+Note, that while most options allow an argument without any separating blank, some do require it (e.g. ‘-o’ and ‘-L’).

 2.2 Expressions

-Standard expressions are usually evaluated by the main part of vasm rather than by one of the modules (unless this is necessary).
+Standard expressions are usually evaluated by vasm’s core routines rather than by one of the modules (unless this is necessary).

 All expressions evaluated by the frontend are calculated in terms of target address values, i.e. the range depends on the backend.
 Constants which exceed the target address range may be supported by some backends up to 128 bits.